qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Sample Usage
 ------------
-The following example shows how to use the controller with a simple form, which contains three text fields: one for salutation, one for first name and one for last name.
+The following example shows how to use the controller with a simple form, which contains three text fields: One for salutation, one for first name and one for last name.

 First, we create the form: